moussaKam/BARThez/README.md

 BARThez is pretrained by learning to reconstruct a corrupted input sentence.
 A corpus of 66GB of french raw text is used to carry out the pretraining. <br>
 Unlike already existing BERT-based French language models such as CamemBERT and FlauBERT, BARThez is particularly well-suited for generative tasks, since not only its encoder but also its decoder is pretrained.

 In addition to BARThez that is pretrained from scratch, we continue the pretraining of a multilingual BART [mBART](https://github.com/pytorch/fairseq/tree/master/examples/mbart) which boosted its performance in both discriminative and generative tasks.
-We call the french adapted version mBART_fr.
+We call the french adapted version mBARThez.

 | Model         | Architecture  | #layers | #params | Link  |
 | ------------- |:-------------:| :-----:|:-----:|:-----:|